 Kay Barr completed the Level 1 and 2 Hanna Somatics Exercise Coach (HSEC) training before studying with Essential Somatics under Martha Peterson, Certified Hanna Somatic Educator, Theresa Evans, Laura Gates and Colm McDonnell to achieve certification as a Clinical Somatic Educator over a 3 year certification course beginning in 2016 and graduating July 2019.
-Kay is now one of the first 10 people to be certified in this field in Australia and one of only 2 in Queensland at this present moment!
-The other currently living in Brisbane.
+Kay is now one of the first 10 people to be certified in this field in Australia.
+In October 2020, Kay was approved as a Registered Member of ISMETA (International Somatic Movement Education & Therapy Association).
+ISMETA ensures the field of Somatic Movement Education and Therapy maintains high standards of education and practice worldwide.
+Kay is also an Associate Member of the Association of Hanna Somatic Educators USA.

 As a long-time student and teacher of martial arts and Traditional Chinese Medicine Kay completed a Diploma of Zen Shiatsu & Oriental Therapies in 2009.
 In pursuit of improved wellness and vitality Kay has gained experience and instruction in several bodywork modalities through the years and finally found Hanna Somatics in 2014.